William Buchan, 3rd Baron Tweedsmuir: Reception of his writings

 The memoir of his father (1982) was regarded as his best book, but his autobiography, The Rage of Time (1990), had its admirers, according to an obituary in the Liverpool Daily Post.

 His book of poems, published in 1952, was praised in the Times Literary Supplement, which described his voice as "winning and sincere".
-The reviewer wrote, "In writing to please himself, he will please others too, for his unselfconcious sympathies are easy to share, his young man's experience corresponds with that of half his generation, his turn for verbal music is quietly refreshing, and everywhere competent."
+The reviewer wrote, "In writing to please himself, he will please others too, for his unselfconscious sympathies are easy to share, his young man's experience corresponds with that of half his generation, his turn for verbal music is quietly refreshing, and everywhere competent."

 Kumari, published in 1955, has been described as "a lush, complex novel about the experiences and romances of a young man in 1930s India".
 One reviewer wrote that the book tells the reader as much about India and British rule there "as a hundred official publications, or, it might be added, a dozen travel books".

 Buchan wrote his first thriller, Helen All Alone, deliberately in the vein of his father's novels, but with a woman as the main character, a point which provoked criticism in The Times.
 The reviewer declared, "Women in a thriller should be decorative, not pivotal."
 The TLS, in contrast, praised the book's description of atmosphere and scenery.